-- The motorcycle is stationary.

 - Function KTM MY RIDE (optional) activated.

 - Function Bluetooth® (optional) activated.

 - Press the SET button when the menu is closed.

+one step back, or the menu is closed.

-- Press the UP or DOWN button until KTM MY RIDE is marked.
-Press the SET button to open the menu.
+Press the UP or DOWN button until KTM MY RIDE is marked.

+Press the SET button 1 in the start screen to open the